sanyaade-mobiledev/sherpa/README.md

 - Determine if the files are globbed or coming from a `json|yaml` file
 - If coming from a configuration file, load that file and convert into an array of files
+- Unless not set, see if there is a README file in the base directory to use as an overview
 - Send each file out to the parser
   - Parser reads each file line by line
   - Once it comes to a sherpa block (denoted with `//~`)